geoffrepoli/logind/README.md

 Once you've added your login tasks to `run.sh`, use the `build.sh` script to automatically configure a deployable pkg installer.
 In Terminal, enter the following:

 ```
-cd logind && ./build.sh
+sudo bash ./build.sh
 ```

-An installer package `logind.pkg` will be created in the root of your logind directory, which you can then use to deploy to end users via MDM or other management tool.
+An installer package `logind_<timestamp>.pkg` will be created in the root of your logind directory, which you can then use to deploy to end users via MDM or other management tool.
+Since you must run `build.sh` as root, you'll likely want to adjust permissions on the pkg with `sudo chown $(id -u):$(id -g) logind_<timestamp>.pkg`.

-If you intend to build the package installer yourself, make sure you've created the correct file paths in your package root.
-For reference: the default paths are `/Library/LaunchDaemons/com.doggles.logind.plist` and `/usr/local/logind/run.sh`.

 ## License